-The Winterton Federation will provide remote learning for pupils who are not able to attend school so that no-one falls too far behind.
-The Winterton Federation is fully aware that these are exceptional times and would like to make it clear that each family is unique and because of this, should approach home learning in way which suits their individual needs.
+In line with government guidance, The Winterton Federation will provide remote learning for pupils who are not able to attend school so that no-one falls too far behind.
+The Winterton Federation recognises that each family is unique and because of this, should approach home learning in a way which suits their individual needs.